vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 If the `healthRule` is `alwaysHealthy`, the condition message will be a blank string.
 If the `healthRule` is `singleConditionType`, the message will be propagated from the specified condition.
 For `multiMatch`, the message will specify the value of the matched condition or field, and then display the message of the matched condition or the message at the path specified in `matchFields`.

 In the case of `multiMatch`, if there is more than one matching condition or field that caused the resource to enter it's current state, the first one read will be propagated by Cartographer.
+If no matches have been fulfilled yet and the status is `Unknown`, the reason will be `NoMatchesFulfilled`.

 Each owner will display a new condition in the status called `ResourcesHealthy` which will only be updated to `True` when all resources in the blueprint are healthy.
 Cartographer will not update the top level state of an owner to `Ready: True` until `ResourcesHealthy` is `True`.